Healthy Homes Assessment Seatoun

 Draught Stopping Seatoun

-If a draught can be felt through gaps that are too large or holes or holes, it needs to be closed.
+If a draught can be felt from unreasonable gaps or holes that it needs to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections